TritonDataCenter/node-manta/docs/man/mfind.md

   This option explicitly allows "insecure" SSL connections and transfers.
 All SSL connections are attempted to be made secure by using the CA certificate bundle installed by default.

+`-j, --json`
+  Output a newline-separated JSON stream of find results.

 `-k, --key fingerprint`
   Authenticate using the SSH key described by FINGERPRINT.
 The key must